But know you can’t

 Life is full of challenges and can be down-right hard sometimes.
 Those difficulties are often exacerbated by our own responses to negative situations.
 In a day-and-age where we are asked to consume affirmations for breakfast, always bring our A-game, and give 110%, what happens when you fall apart and just want to bitch-slap someone?

 This episode is about a female co-worker who walked into a job, came on like gangbusters, and refused to back-down.
 I did well until about 30 minutes into a badgering conversation.
 And then, once someone gets up my nose, I have a hard time not sounding defensive when all my regular tactics fall apart.

-Chris has some thoughts on how to create space between the stimulus (the bi-ach) and the reaction (my annoyance) so that I can stop my day from getting highjacked by a meanie.
+Chris has some thoughts on how to create space between the stimulus (the bi-ach) and the reaction (my annoyance) that will help me stop my day from getting highjacked by a meanie.

 Did You Know?
 The Opposite of Fear is Curiosity

 Chris Templeton’s model of Oh The Stories We Tell is a tool to help you identify those little conversations that run around in your head — especially when you are annoyed with a situation.
 Those stories that attribute (usually) negative characteristics to a situation or a person get in the way of complete and balanced understanding.
 They then potentally interfere with a good resolution or outcome.
 Chris calls that being in “Little Me” land.

 Using this tool, the more I was able to separate myself from her pushy ass, the better I was able to deal with her.
 That didn’t come overnight, though.

 Listen to the final discussion in Parts 3 & 4 So, Do Bossy Co-Workers Win?